All Episodes

 They don't understand why liberal men have forsaken Hillary for a rookie, untested black guy.

-As the commander in chief of U.S. Operation Chaos and as me, general all round good guy and harmless, lovable little fuzzball Rush Limbaugh.
+And I would like to address you loyal Democrat women for just a second, as the commander-in-chief of U.S. Operation Chaos and as me, general all-round good guy and harmless, lovable little fuzzball Rush Limbaugh.

 Because today many of you loyal Democrat women are stunned.

-You watch the male dominated drive-by media gang up on the girl, Senator Clinton.
+You watch the male-dominated drive-by media gang up on the girl, Senator Clinton.

-Neither candidate will secure enough delegates to openly win the nomination, drive-by pundits calling for Mrs. Clinton do the right thing and step aside, be pushed aside.
+Neither candidate will secure enough delegates to openly win the nomination, drive-by pundits calling for Mrs. Clinton to do the right thing and step aside, be pushed aside.

 They are at it again.